BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/9_3_Using_CSV_in_Scripts.md

 Every UTXO used in a transaction has an `nSequence` (or if you prefer `sequence`) value.
 It's been a prime tool for Bitcoin expansions as discussed previously in [§5.2: Resending a Transaction with RBF](5_2_Resending_a_Transaction_with_RBF.md) and [§6.4 Sending a Transaction with a Locktime.md](6_4_Sending_a_Transaction_with_a_Locktime.md), where it was used to signal RBF and `nLockTime`, respectively.
 However, there's one more use for `nSequence`, described by [BIP 68](https://github.com/bitcoin/bips/blob/master/bip-0068.mediawiki): you can use it to create a relative timelock on a transaction.

-A relative timelock is a lock that's placed on a specific input of a transaction and that's calculated in relation to the mining date of that UTXO.
+A relative timelock is a lock that's placed on a specific input of a transaction and that's calculated in relation to the mining date of the UTXO being used in th einput.
 For example, if a UTXO was mined at block #468260 and a transaction was created where the input for that UTXO was given an `nSequence` of 100, then the new transaction could not be mined until at least block #468360.

 Easy!